merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![Infant gut merged](images/infant-gut-merged.gif)](images/infant-gut-merged.gif){:.center-img .width-50}

+Make contig selections by hovering your mouse over the tree in the center of the anvi'o figure.
+To add the highlighted selection to your current bin, left click.
+To remove the highlighted selection from your current bin, right click.
+To create a new bin, click "New bin" under the `Bins` tab in `Settings`.
+To change to a different bin, click the blue dot next to the bin name you're interested in.
+We'll talk more about saving bin "collections" soon.

 When you are tired of the interactive interface, you can go back to the terminal and press `CTRL + C` to kill the server.